-Trolley and boat rides, archaeological dig, historic home tour, re-enactors, pirates, treasure hunt, music, food, 5K run, Bosque Bello cemetery tour and more.
-Don’t miss Old Town Fernandina’s Bicentennial celebration.
+Enjoy trolley and boat rides, an archaeological dig, historic home tour, re-enactors, pirates, treasure hunt, music, and food.

 Legendary motor vehicles that marked milestones and astounded generations of past eras (some the subject of Hollywood movies) were on Amelia Island, Florida.
 Not just a car show, it’s a history lesson, and more fun and glamorous than sitting in a classroom.

 A tree planted too deeply will look like a fence post rather than a tapering tree.
 Also learn about Camellia Flower Blight and Coral Bells (Alumroot, Heuchera sanguine).
 Read Garden Talk Q & A by Rebecca Jordi, Nassau County Extension Director.

 Skirting on a project that will protect our beaches is no way out of a financial pinch.
 City Manager Michael Czymbor decided himself that the city would no longer pay its part of a long-term beach nourishment project.